Battery Load Test: A Comprehensive Guide

 Load Testing Methodology

-4. Monitor the battery’s voltage and performance throughout the test.
+4. Monitor voltage and performance during the test.

 Factors Affecting Load Testing